Crush syndrome: Treatment

-There is no distinct treatment option that can undo the effects and damage from rhabdomyolysis because it is a necrosis.
+There is no distinct treatment option that can undo the effects and damage from rhabdomyolysis because it is a type of necrosis, where the tissue and body cells die prematurely.
 However, the rate of the pathology that can lead to more complications can be decreased by acting early and consistently.
 Overall treatment depends on preventing kidney failure (renal failure) which is done by rehydrating the patient.
 It also depends on making urine have a more basic pH (alkalinization of urine).

 Crush syndrome progression.
 (Glossary: MC = most common, # = fracture, MODS = multiple organ dysfunction syndrome, RTN = renal tubular necrosis.)

 Immediate untreated crush syndrome death is caused by severe head injury, torso injury with damaged abdominal organs, and asphyxia (excessive loss of oxygen).
 Early untreated crush syndrome death is caused by hyperkalemia and by hypovolemic shock.
 Late untreated crush syndrome death is caused by renal failure, coagulopathy and hemorrhage, and sepsis.

 Due to the risk of crush syndrome, current recommendation to nonprofessional first-aiders (in the UK) is to not release those with a crush injury who have been trapped for more than 15 minutes.
-Treatment consists of not releasing the tourniquet, overloading the patient with fluid using Dextran 4000 IU, and slow release of pressure.
-If pressure is released during first aid, then fluid is restricted and an input-output chart for the patient is maintained.
+A torniquet may be used in the event that treatment is not immediately available, as it traps toxins in the ischemic limb, but it is only a method of postponing medical attention.
+Upon release, isotonic saline is used for fluid resuscitation.